LanLi2017/yw-idcc-17/README.md

 3. Clone the `yw-idcc-17` git repo to your local machine using the command:
   `git clone https://github.com/yesworkflow-org/yw-idcc-17.git`.

 4. Run the demo from the command shell.
-For windows users, you can either run from `Git shell` which contains the `bash` command or add the path to bash executable included with Git for Windows to my Windows path variable.
+For Windows users, you can either run from `Git shell` which contains the `bash` command or add the path to bash executable included with Git for Windows to my Windows `path` variable.

 ## Running the Demo
 1. Go to the examples/ folder.
 There are two types of examples demonstrated.
 One is single script implemented in various programming languages and the other is a R workflow project `OHIBC_HOWE_Sound` that is a real-life use case and consists of multiple R scripts.
 We have provided four examples here: